-The Corfe Mullen Carnival committee consists of 13 dedicated individuals who voluntarily work tirelessly throughout the year planning and organising the various Carnival events.
+The Corfe Mullen Carnival committee is a group of dedicated individuals who voluntarily work tirelessly throughout the year planning and organising the various Carnival events.

 Many of the team have had a long association with the Carnival, including the Harrison family who were first involved in the early 1980s and today remain as dedicated and enthusiastic as ever.

 Each member of the committee has multiple roles and gives a great deal of their personal time and energy to ensure that we are able to provide something of interest to entertain the whole family.

 Whilst we may only have a small committee, the number of people required to help on Carnival day swells to more than 60, with volunteers giving just a couple of hours of their time to help ensure that the event runs to plan.

 If you feel that you would like to put a little something back into the community and would like to play a part in supporting the Carnival, however small, please contact us.

 Martin Harrison - Life President & Stall Bookings Assistant

 My role as Life President is to be an ambassador for the Carnival and for its committee, by making the public aware of the history of Corfe Mullen Carnival, having served on the committee since the early 1980s.

 As Stall Bookings Assistant, I liaise with local groups, charities, good causes and businesses, to organise a diverse mixture of stalls on Carnival Day.